19 The Casselberry Event

 The driver reached under the bench inside the carriage and pulled out a walking stick.
 It was the kind Graybard used in his training.
 “You can count on me being here!” he exclaimed.

-As they entered through the doors, they heard string instruments playing.
+As they entered through the doors, they heard stringed instruments playing.
 The long hall had another door on the other end, with people walking towards the center.
 A line formed as each guest waited for the herald to announce them.

-Gira, excited to attend her first Event, squeezed Eva’s arm.
+Gira, excited to attend her first reception, squeezed Eva’s arm.
 The herald dressed in a dark coat with a white linen shirt, ruffled collar, and black toggles.
 With one hand behind his back, he extended the other to the girls.

 “Your names please,” he said without looking at them.